Qualitative and quantitative hard-tissue MRI with portable Halbach scanners: Methods

 \subsection{Tissue $T_1$ estimations}

 Once the 3D $T_1$ and $T_2$ maps are obtained using either VFA-PETRA or standard methods, a systematic procedure is followed to extract the mean relaxation times for each tissue.
 First, a representative 2D slice of the 3D map is selected, corresponding to the region where the largest and most homogeneous portion of the tissue of interest is visible and free of artifacts.
 This slice is then segmented to generate a mask covering the homogeneous region of that tissue.
-Finally, the mean value and standard deviation of $T_1$ and $T_2$ are determined by fitting the histogram of unmasked pixel values to Gaussian distributions.
+Tissue segmentation was implemented using a semi-automated region-growing algorithm based on a 4-connected neighborhood connectivity.
+Starting from manually selected seed points, the regions were iteratively expanded by including adjacent voxels whose intensities remained within a predefined tolerance threshold relative to the initial seed average.
+However, these segmentations were not confirmed by certified radiologists, so the estimated $T_1$ values for hard tissues in Fig.\ref{fig:mapasrodillapetra}d should be interpreted with caution and considered as a preliminary approximation rather than definitive quantitative benchmarks. $T_1$ relaxation times were estimated by fitting the masked voxel-wise $T_1$ distributions inside the map to a Gaussian probability density function, defined by: